tweag/nickel/doc/manual/contracts.md

 let x = (1 + 1 | Number) in x
 ```

-Contracts can also be attached to identifiers in a definition.
-In let bindings,
+Contracts can also be attached to identifiers in a let binding.
-the following is equivalent to the previous example:
+The following is equivalent to the previous example:

 ```nickel
 let x | Number = 1 + 1 in x